-The faculty offers a simple process for scholarships – you only need to make a single application to be considered for each scholarship where you are eligible.
-The single application applies to all coursework scholarships unless otherwise noted on the individual award page that an application is required.
+The faculty offers a simple process for scholarships – you only need to make a single application* to be considered for each scholarship where you are eligible.
+The single application applies to scholarships where it is listed on the individual award page that an application is required.